General Information About Interventional Neuroradiology

 Mechanical Thrombectomy for Acute Stroke

-This procedure is the current gold standard for acute large vessel occlusions in the brain and involves mechanical removal of blood clot.
+This procedure is the current gold standard for acute large vessel occlusions in the brain and involves mechanical removal of a blood clot.
 This is accomplished by inserting a catheter into a blood vessel, directing it to the blood vessels supplying the brain, and suctioning/trapping the clot, which is then withdrawn from the body.

 Questions About Interventional Neuroradiology